 For example, an extrovert may walk into a crowded party and dive right into the action.
-Everywhere they look, they see opportunity.
-They may feel like they don’t know where to start or who to approach first.
+Everywhere they look, they see opportunities.
+They may even feel so excited that they don’t know where to start or who to approach first.
 This is due to the positive rush they get from it all.

-The introvert, on the other hand, will walk into that same crowded party and may experience overwhelming thoughts and feelings right away.
-For instance, the loud music and chatter all around may be distracting.
-We might feel a bit awkward, because we really do want to socialize and have fun, but we’re not quite sure how to go about it.
+The introvert, on the other hand, will walk into that same party and may experience overwhelming thoughts and feelings right away.
+For instance, the loud music and chatter may be distracting.
+We might feel awkward, because we really do want to connect with others and have fun, but we’re not sure how to go about it.
 Large, noisy, crowded parties can sometimes be too much.
 And that is because the introvert’s energy is easily depleted, leaving them with the crucial need for time alone to compensate.

 It doesn’t necessarily have to be socializing on a large scale (like a big party or a loud concert) that can bring us to our limits.
 Every introvert is different, but I’ve found that sometimes even small, intimate gatherings will bring on the introvert hangover — as I found out at my dinner party.